The Wharton Business Plan Competition

 - During the Semifinals,

-the top 25 teams submit a full business plan, pitch to a panel of
+the top 25 teams submit a full business plan and pitch to a panel of

 Eight teams (the Great Eight) will advance to the Venture Finals.